sendyhalim/blog/content/posts/software-engineering/unit-testing/2023-10-08-your-first-step-in-unit-testing-practice-what-to-expect.md

 # Concept
 Unit testing is a practice of the bigger testing component.
 In terms of isolation there are generally 2 types of testing:
-* Unit testing, a testing practice that focuses on the function unit.
-Suppose there's function `f` and it depends on `g` and `h`, when unit testing `f` we will assume other dependencies `g` and `h` will behave correctly, this is done through "faking" `g` and `h` behavior in an isolated unit testing environment.
+* Unit testing, a testing practice that focuses only on the function logic, the other dependencies are simulated.
+Suppose there's a function `f` and it depends on `g` and `h`, when unit testing `f` we will assume other dependencies `g` and `h` will behave correctly, this is done through "faking" `g` and `h` behavior in an isolated unit testing environment.
 * Functional testing, a testing practice that focuses on testing the end user features and flows to behave as expected, it does not fake `g` and `h` behavior